8wp/hybrid-hashing-and-embedding-engine/README.md

 vector embedding not started
 need to post schemas

-study for it is in dev (might post with this project)
+study for it is in dev (might post with this project) can post this now, just take parts out that are not as relevant

 <img src="https://raw.githubusercontent.com/8wp/images/main/hybrid-hashing-and-embedding-engine-processes-diagram.png" width="1200">